matatrek/vue3-form-inputs/README.md

 All these messages can be overridden or extended in your vue-i18n configuration when creating your instance.

 ■ theme: Pass an object with CSS class overrides for default form elements.
 If omitted, default styles are used.
 If partial, the provided classes are merged with the defaults.

+■ language: Pass a string with the required language to be initialized if an i18n Vue instance isn't being used.
+Allowed values ​​are "es" and "en," with the former being the default.

 If you prefer, you can import the theme from another file: